 Chapter 13 is a type of bankruptcy that allows you to create a plan to repay all or part of your debt over a 3- to 5-year period.
 This is often what homeowners select if they want to keep the house because this type of bankruptcy is very similar to debt consolidation programs, but with all the protections given by the federal courts.
 The court will appoint a trustee to oversee your payments and make sure you stay on track.
 To qualify for chapter 13, you must have a regular source of income (such as a job) and must be able to show that you have enough disposable income left over to make monthly payments.
 Don’t worry.
 A qualified bankruptcy attorney will help you determine this.

-Most people do not pay their debt in full, they pay what they can afford to pay, so chapter 13 bankruptcy could help you avoid foreclosure.
-Chapter 13 does not stop a foreclosure process that has already begun so filing before the bank has begun that process is important.
-Again, if you have questions about how this type of bankruptcy can save my house, it’s important to discuss your specific case with an experienced bankruptcy lawyer.
+Most people do not pay their debt in full, they pay what they can afford to pay, so chapter 13 bankruptcy could be a good option.
+Filing before the bank has begun the foreclosure process is important.
+Again, if you have questions about how this type of bankruptcy can save your house, it’s important to discuss your specific case with an experienced bankruptcy lawyer.

 Once Chapter 13 Filed, the Bank Cannot Begin a Foreclosure